Kronos-Integration/endpoint/README.md

 **Extends Endpoint**

-Receiving Endpoint
+Receiving Endpoint.
+Can receive from several endpoints.
-by default a dummy rejecting receiver is assigned
+By default a dummy rejecting receiver is assigned

 ### Parameters